 Also known as Coralfish, Crescent-masked Butterflyfish, Halfmoon Butterflyfish, Lunule Butterflyfish, Moon Butterflyfish, Raccoon Butterfly, Raccoon Coralfish, Red-striped Butterflyfish, Spotted Butterflyfish.

-Found singly, pairs or in schools over shallow reef flats of lagoon and seaward reefs.
+Found singly, pairs, or in schools, over shallow reef flats, of lagoons and seaward reefs.

-They feed on algae, coral polyps, benthic invertebrates, nudibranch.
+They feed on algae, coral polyps, benthic invertebrates, and nudibranchs.

 Length - 20cm

 Widespread Southeast Atlantic, Indo-Pacific